 In 2004, the United Auto Workers was recognized by the TCAT not-for-profit corporation as the collective bargaining unit to represent bus operators and TCAT’s maintenance team.
 The first three-year contract with the UAW went into effect October 2005.
 The second three-year contract was signed in October of 2008; the third in February, 2015; and the fourth in August, 2018.

-TCAT is a responsible employer with a workforce of 135 that includes 86 bus operators, 22 bus mechanics and fuelers, and 27 administrative and management staff.
+TCAT is a responsible employer with a workforce of 145 that includes bus operators, bus mechanics and fuelers, and administrative and management staff.
 TCAT’s Human Resources Department pro‑actively seeks to build and retain a diverse workforce.
 TCAT pays competitive wages and provides a generous benefits package to its union and non‑union employees.
+TCAT is a Tompkins County Certified Living Wage and an Equal Employment Opportunity Employer.
 In addition, TCAT places a heavy emphasis on safety, accident preventability and workforce training and re-training in all aspects of the operations.

 TCAT strongly believes that sound customer service, communications and outreach are an underpinning to its success.
 TCAT strives for transparency and swift response to all feedback and passenger inquiries.
 In 2007, TCAT established the Riders’ Advisory and Accessibility Committee, a group of interested riders, who every other month bring to the table suggestions, observations and constructive criticism to the attention of TCAT management.
 The committee includes riders with disabilities as well as representatives of organizations advocating for persons with disabilities.
 All these practices combined have enabled TCAT to continue to grow and develop as an efficient, well‑managed, and fiscally‑sound provider of an essential public service that significantly contributes both to the health of the local economy and environment.